Five questions to ask before hiring your builder

 These questions are key because you need to feel comfortable with whichever team you go for; depending on the size of the project, they will be in your home for anything from a few months to a year.

-Question four to ask your builder: How long do they think it will take?
+Question four: How long do they think it will take?

 Builders tend to be wonderfully optimistic about timings at this stage, so if you are moving out during the works and renting another property, make sure you add another month or so to the timeline.